 By the end of this chapter the reader will understand how pandas can be used to represent complex time-related measurements in data.

-Chapter 11: Visualization (48 pages)
+Chapter 11: Data Visualization (48 pages)

 This chapter will teach the reader how to create data visualizations based upon data stored in pandas data structures.
 We will start with the basics learning to create a simple chart from data and also control several of the attributes of the chart (such as legends, labels, colors).
 We will examine the creation of several common types of plots used to represent different types of data that are use those plot types to convey meaning in the underlying data.
 We also will learn how to integrate pandas with D3.js, so that we can create rich web based visualizations.